Time Is Money: How To Calculate Your Wage For Savings

-Exchanging time for money is a basic economic activity.
+Exchanging time for money is a primary economic activity.
 It underscores every transaction.
-You go to work and exchange your time and labor for a salary.
-You’re tired on the way home, so instead of cooking, you exchange money for the time and labor of a fast-food worker.
+You go to work and trade your time and labor for a salary.
+You’re tired on the way home, so instead of cooking, you exchange money for the time and energy of a fast-food worker.
 You want to go out to dinner with your partner, so you give money to a babysitter in exchange for leisure time.

 We make these exchanges all the time, usually without thinking too carefully about them.
-But, for most people, particularly young people, the biggest reserve of capital you have is your available time.
+But, for most people, the biggest reserve of capital you have is your available time.
 That’s why it’s important to budget it accordingly.

-If you’re considering a freelancing project, negotiating a salary or hiring an assistant, these calculations are fairly obvious.
+If you’re considering a freelancing project, negotiating a salary or hiring an assistant, these calculations are relatively obvious.
 However, there may be other circumstances where a slightly more nuanced approach is justified.

 How do you decide how much your time is worth?